peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Add
-    public CBORObject Add​(Object key, Object valueOb) Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.
+    public CBORObject Add​(Object key, Object valueOb)
+<p>Adds a new key and its value to this CBOR map, or adds the value if the
+ key doesn't exist.</p> <p>NOTE: This method can't be used to add a tag to an existing CBOR object.
+To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object and the desired tag number to that method.</p>

 **Parameters:**